In the Beginning & Now

 Continuing A Tradition and More

 RFK had set out with his staff on the C&O Canal and was one of the original participants drawing national attention to his stamina and the possiblity of others walking this 50-mile fitness feat.
 The reports of the day pinpointed where he started and approximately where he ended his journey.
 So, a we created a new walk (now called the Kennedy50 on the C&O Canal in Maryland on February 9, 2013, exactly 50 years to the day of the original RFK accomplishment.
-It was so popular that the event recieved some attention in a national NPR piece and was picked up by a local TV station.
+It was so popular that the event, the Kennedy 50-Mile Walk (kennedy50.org) recieved some attention in a national NPR piece and was picked up by a local TV station.

-In our brief four year history we now have over 1000 FreeWalker members, with over 500 having participated in our events.
-As a group we have walked over 23,000 miles since 2009.
-That's the equivalent of walking around the world!
+In our eight year history we now have over 2000 FreeWalker members, with over 500 having participated in our events.

 I'd like to invite you to participate by walking, contributing your ideas, and creating new exciting walking events.
-We've got even more planned for 2014 and beyond, including Connecticut, Boston, Philadelphia, and international walks.
+We've got even more planned for this year and beyond, including Massachucetts, Connecticut, New Jersey, New York, Boston, Philadelphia, and international walks too.
 Join us in an active role to help grow FreeWalkers and make long distance walking a great experience for everyone.

 Founder & Director